 Explores the role of culture in defining health, illness, and disability and in shaping health behavior.
 Cross-cultural health beliefs, practices, and communication are considered within the context of both Western and non-Western medical paradigms.
-Prerequisite: all GE and 200-level program courses.

 BHS 450 Health Care Delivery Systems